operator-framework/operator-registry/alpha/template/semver/README.md

 schema: olm.channel
 ```

-We generated a channel for each veneer channel entity corresponding to each of the 0.\#.\#, 1.\#.\# major version ranges with skips to the head of the highest semver in a channel.
+We generated a channel for each template channel entity corresponding to each of the 0.\#.\#, 1.\#.\# major version ranges with skips to the head of the highest semver in a channel.
 We also generated a replaces edge to traverse across minor version transitions within each major channel.
 Finally, we generated an `olm.package` object, setting as default the most-stable channel head we created.
 This process will prefer `Stable` channel over `Fast`, over `Candidate` and then a higher bundle version over a lower version.
 (Please note that the naming of the generated channels indicates the digits of significance for that channel.
 For example, `fast-v1` is a decomposed channel of the `fast` type which contains only major versions of contributing bundles matching `v1`.)

-For contrast, with the veneer attribute `GenerateMinorChannels: true` and running the command again (again skipping rendered bundle image output) we get a bunch more channels:
+For contrast, with the template attribute `GenerateMinorChannels: true` and running the command again (again skipping rendered bundle image output) we get a bunch more channels:
 ```yaml
 ---
 defaultChannel: stable-v1.0